-Jake Amos is entering his second season at ETSU and his first as the Head Coach for the Bucs.
-Amos previously served as Associate Head Coach during the 2018-19 season.
+Jake Amos is entering his third season at ETSU and his second as the Head Coach for the Bucs.
+During Amos’ first year at ETSU he served as Associate Head Coach during the 2018-19 season.

 Amos, who has six years of coaching experience, spent two seasons as the associate head coach at South Carolina before his arrival to Johnson City.
 Prior to arriving in Columbia, Amos served as an assistant coach at Purdue from 2014-16, while spending the 2013-14 season as an assistant coach at South Florida.
 Amos began his coaching career as a volunteer assistant coach at his alma mater Augusta University in 2011.

 “I am very excited about the opportunity to be a part of the ETSU family.
 Coach Warren has built a program with great tradition and success, and I hope to help continue that run,” said Amos.
 “I have been a huge admirer of ETSU golf and coach Warren for a long time.
 I remember wanting to go there when I was being recruited to play college golf.
 I am delighted to have finally made it to Johnson City.

 “I have been fortunate enough to have had some great mentors and worked under some incredible coaches during my time in college golf.
 I can’t wait to work, use what I have learned and continue to grow the success of ETSU golf.”

 Amos, one of the top assistant men’s golf coaches in the country, was named a finalist for the 2018 Jan Strickland Award, which is awarded to the top assistant coach in collegiate golf.
 Amos was also a semifinalist for the award in 2016, while at Purdue.